3 Programming Fundamentals in R (Part I)

 If nothing is missing, then this indicates that your code might not be correctly formatted.
 To break out of the endless loops of “+”, press the Esc key on your keyboard.

-3.3 Data Types
+3.4 Data Types

-Our overarching goal for this course is to enable you to import your data into R, select the most relevant subset of data for analysis, conduct descriptive and statistical analysis, and create nice data visualizations.
-But it’s important to consider What is data and how is it stored in R?
+Our overarching goal for this course is to enable you to import your data into R, prepare it for analysis, conduct descriptive and statistical analysis, and create nice data visualisations.

-3.4 Basic Data types in R
+3.5 Basic Data types in R

-3.4.1 Character
+3.5.1 Character

 A character is anything enclosed within quotation marks.
 It is often referred to as a string.
 Strings can contain any text within single or double quotation marks.